paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 Multi-point calibration means a way of calibration, where user can calibrate in different areas of the BG range.
 This means that the calibration curve can take into account the differences in the sensor raw value accuracy at low-end of BG range and in the high-end of BG range.
 The first calibration adjusts only the intercept of the calibration curve (please read below "What does Calibration do?") but the following calibrations after this adjust both the slope and the intercept.

 In *theory* the more calibrations are added the more accurate the calibration becomes.
 However, in practice even just two good calibrations (one on the low-end of BG range and the other on the high-end) make the calibration very accurate.
+This means that e.g. regular twice-a-day calibrations are not needed and actually increase the possibility that the user eventually applies a faulty calibration, which makes the whole calibration graph go bad.

 ___

 ## What does Calibration do?

 As described above, calibration is a way to reduce the inaccuracies that are coming from the sensor that you use.
 In practise the calibration is stored as a calibration curve in the app.
 This curve is used to apply a correction to the value provided by the sensor.
-This graph is not visible in the app, but can be described as a combination of slope and intercept.:
+This graph is not visible in the app, but can be described as a combination of slope and intercept - it makes it easier to understand these concepts, if you remember the lessons about 1st degree equations from the time you were in school.:

 ### Slope
 Slope describes the steepness of the calibration curve.
 Slope (in this context of calibration!) can be only positive and is typically something between 0.7-1.3.
 Slope is a multiplier that is applied to the raw value of the sensor throughout the BG range.